dbunker/lamp/README.md

 uv run lamp.py aggregate             # step 4: compute match statistics
 ```

-Steps are cached — if output files already exist they are not recomputed (pass `--rerun` to force).
+Steps are cached — if output files already exist they are not recomputed.
+The `--rerun` flag is only available for the `llms` step; `generate` and `ilasp` skip silently if their outputs already exist.

 ### LLM Feedback Loop